Wednesday, July 31, 2013

 The Maze By Catherine Coulter

-This is where it all started.
+This is where it all began.
 Like When Harry Met Sally, this is where Sherlock met Savich.
-If you read tailspin and liked it (see my post on June 8th 2013) go back and read The Maze if you haven't already.
-Lacey Sherlock hadn't really though about becoming an FBI agent until circumstances in her life changed her career path.
+If you read Tailspin and enjoyed it, go back and read The Maze if you haven't already.
+Lacey Sherlock hadn’t really considered becoming an FBI agent—until life threw her a curveball that changed her path entirely.

 Monday, July 15, 2013